pam-param-pam/I-Drive/README.md

 files stored(encrypted or not) on a Discord server.
 Discord bots if given too many permissions would also allow for easy raiding and greefing.

-Webhooks on the other hand can only send messages, and delete/modify their own.
+Webhooks on the other hand can only send messages, and delete/modify their own ones.

 ## Why is this/that so slow!
 It's written in python, what do you expect.
 Rewrite it in rust!